IHE/ITI.MHD/input/pagecontent/ITI-65.md

 If the recipient is known to be an XDR/XCDR community, the error codes `XDSUnknownCommunity` or `XDSUnavailableCommunity` may be used instead.

 If the recipient is not implmeenting **ITI-65 FHIR Document Publish** Option and there is a FHIR Document Bundle within the ITI-65 transaction Bundle; then Fail the transaction and return the code `FHIRdocumentNotSupported` as an error.
+Document Source Actors may receive a FHIR validation error from Document Recipients that are unaware of the ITI-65 FHIR Document Publish option.

 ###### 2:3.65.4.1.3.1 Grouping with Actors in other Document Sharing Profiles